ESIPFed/Governance/ESIP Policies and Procedures/3.0 Business and Finance/ESIP P&P 3.5 Expenses and Accounts Payable Policies.md

     d.
 Procedures:

         i.
-Employees complete timesheets and submit them to their supervisors on the due date, based on the schedule produced at the beginning of the year.
+Employees complete timesheets in Quickbooks and submit them to their supervisors on the due date, based on the schedule produced at the beginning of the year.

         ii.
-Supervisors review, correct if necessary, sign and submit timesheets to the Finance Manager within three (3) working days from the timesheet due date.
+Supervisors review, correct if necessary, and approve.

         iii.
+All paid
-The Finance Manager is responsible for entering time sheet information into the accounting system monthly.
-All paid time off balances are maintained within the payroll system, based on the information provided on approved timesheets.
+            time off balances are maintained within the payroll system, based on the information provided on approved timesheets.

 #### C.  Purchase & Procurement

     a.
-Policy: Any expenditure in excess of $2000 for the purchase of a single item should have bids from three (3) suppliers if possible.
+Policy: Any expenditure in excess of $10,000 for the purchase of a single item should have bids from three (3) suppliers if possible.
 These bids will be reviewed by the Executive Director and the bid award must be specifically approved in advance by